PoC-Consortium/engraver/README.md

   -a
     Flag to use asynchronous writing mode.
 If this is set, the plotter can work even while data is being written to disk.
 It will give you more speed at the cost of more memory usage (will use double the memory!).
-Dafult is OFF.
+Default is OFF.

+  -b <maxmemory>
+    Maximum amount of memory to use.
+Will automatically be halved when used in combination with -a.

   -R
     Resume from last position in an existing plot file.